ppy/osu-wiki/news/2021-10-09-new-featured-artist-metaroom.md

 ---

-Congratulations!!!
+Congratulations!
 You're the 1,000,000th person to read one of osu!'s Featured Artist announcements!
-Head on over to [**METAROOM**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/206) to claim your prize: 15 pre-timed beatmap templates of awesome music!!!
+Head on over to [**METAROOM**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/206) to claim your prize: 15 pre-timed beatmap templates of awesome music!

-Anyways, THAT'S ALL FOR CAPS LOCK WEEK.
-We'll calm things down with a caps-less artist next Wednesday, so keep track of the [@osugame Twitter](https://twitter.com/osugame) for all our relevant and not-so-relevant updates.
+Imagine a genre of music that's the polar opposite of **METAROOM**'s sound.
+That'll be our next Featured Artist, so keep track of the [@osugame Twitter](https://twitter.com/osugame) for all our relevant and not-so-relevant updates.

 See you then!